Akshay-Kumar-Sharma7807/Voxel/FREEPIK_SETUP.md

 ### 2. Get API Access

 1. Visit [Freepik API Documentation](https://freepik.com/api)
-2. Apply for API access (may require approval)
+2. Apply for API access through their developer portal
+3. You may need to:
+   - Provide information about your use case
+   - Wait for approval (usually 1-3 business days)
+   - Verify your account and payment method
-3. Once approved, you'll receive your API key
+4. Once approved, you'll receive your API key in your developer dashboard

 ### 3. Set Environment Variables

+**Option A: Using .env file (Recommended)**

-Create a `.env` file in your project root:
+Create or edit the `.env` file in your project root:

 ```bash
 # Freepik Configuration